 Deductions from Euclid's five axioms include some actual gaps and others that are questionable.
 Many of these gaps are more apparent than real; much of the difficulty came from later mathematicians ignoring the rigorous role diagrams played in Euclidean proof (Pedagogy 5.0.1).
 For example, Hilbert even postulates that if B lies between A and C then B lies between C and A. For high school this is unnecessary pedantry.

-Different challenges motivated the organization of geometry by different authors.
+In the remainder of this section we describe the different challenges that motivated the organization of geometry by several authors.
 To situate Birkhoff's system with the others we need some definitions.